-Objectives: Upon successful completion, the student will be able to: 1. describe the sub-discipline of developmental psychology, including several major concepts and theories; Measurements: This outcome will be measured by one or more of the following: Objective tests, essay questions, oral reports, class discussions, and writing assignments 2. distinguish between longitudinal and cross-sectional research methods used in developmental psychology.
-Objective tests, essay questions, oral reports, class discussions, and writing assignments 3. utilize the scientific method to critically evaluate psychological research on development, and learn about critical Objective tests, essay questions, oral reports, class discussions, and writing assignments thinking in daily life as related to issues of psychological development
+Objectives : Upon successful completion, the student will be able to: Means of Assessment: This outcome will be measured by one or more of the following: 1.
+Identify and describe important types of research in child psychology (e.g., experiment, case study, cross-sectional study, longitudinal study), and ethical issues in research involving children.
+Objective tests, essay questions, oral reports, class discussions, and writing assignments 2.
+Compare the roles of genetics (nature) and environment (nurture) in child development.
+Objective tests, essay questions, oral reports, class discussions, and writing assignments